top of page

 • Orchestra Clinics

-• Violin, Viola, and Conducting Lessons
+• Violin, Viola, Cello, Ukulele, Piano, Music Theory, and Conducting Lessons

 Middle & High School Orchestras